-Technical knowledge can be helpful but it isn't essential and many companies consider candidates with relevant experience or a strong sales background.
+Technical knowledge can be helpful, but it isn't essential, as many companies consider candidates with relevant experience or a strong sales background.
 A related degree isn't always necessary but subjects with a high technical content or a business management component may be useful.

 IT technical support officer

-You may need to work outside the usual 9am to 5pm day and working shifts, being on call and working extra hours to complete a job are all common occurrences.
+You may need to be on call and work extra hours to complete a job.

 Discover where IT technical support officer jobs can be found.

-Designing and delivering training programmes in information technology, you'll need an aptitude for IT and an up-to-date knowledge of common applications and systems.
+Designing and delivering training programmes, you'll need an aptitude for technology and an up-to-date knowledge of common applications and systems.

 See what skills you need to be a successful IT trainer.